 - Coincidentally, you could use a graham cracker crust, Oreo crust, or shortbread crust.

-- You can make individual tarts with the pudding.
+- As well, you can make individual tarts with the pudding.
 Individual desserts are the best!

 - Or, you may prefer to forego a crust and eat it as, well, pudding.
 For the record, chocolate pudding is best warm with a dollop of whipped cream.

-- Please note.
-I topped by pie with whipped cream.
+- Please note, I topped my pie with whipped cream.
 I don’t like meringue.
 Typically, this pie is topped with mile-high meringue, therefore, I have included the meringue recipe below as well.

 - You may want this pie pan if you intend you make a homemade crust.